If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

-Using a basting brush, coat the chicken tenderloins with olive oil on both sides.
-Mix together the Cajun seasoning.
-Generously sprinkle the blackened seasoning over both sides of the chicken tenders or dip the chicken into the seasoning.
+Then, mix together the Cajun seasoning.
+Generously sprinkle the blackened seasoning over both sides of the chicken tenders.
+Or, dip the chicken into the seasoning.

 Add the chicken breast tenders to the skillet.
 Avoid overcrowding.
-If your skillet is small, cook it in two batches.
+If your skillet is small, cook them in two batches.

 Frequently Asked Questions

 Yes, you can make chicken tenderloins quickly and easily from whole boneless chicken breasts.
 Simply slice the chicken breast from top to bottom vertically with a sharp knife into 2-inch strips.
 For full instructions,